Algorithmology/containment-checking-starter/writing/reflection.md

 TODO: Document and justify your choice for all of the experiment parameters

+TODO: Make sure that at least one of the outputs show the `help` menu

 #### First output from running the `containmentcheck` program

 TODO: Add program output in a fenced code block.